 Urban Homestead Program

 Properties that are within designated Urban Renewal Areas are eligible for inclusion in the Urban Homestead Program at the sole discretion of the Office of Strategic Planning, with conditions: the property is not needed for public purposes and no qualified buyer is attempting to purchase the property.
 A sale takes precedence over a homestead.
-Applicants can acquire property in these areas for one dollar ($1) plus the required closing costs.
+Applicants can acquire property in these areas for below fair market value.

 There are three ways to participate in the Urban Homestead Program.
 Each requires a completed Application to Purchase City Owned Property (PDF):